DanielSambu100/cli-caesarCipher/README.md

 # Known Bugs
 The test cases and Java implementation are partially implemented.
 The application will still be undergoing more modifications as time goes by.

-Feel  free to contribute towards this project by sending your email to info@dansamsons.co.ke
+Feel  free to contribute towards this project by sending your email to daniel.wanyonyi@student.moringaschool.com

 # License
 MIT License attached.